 Social sharing apps let you “set and forget” posts.
 I recommend picking 10 to 15 posts every Sunday and queuing them up to publish on your social profiles over the course of a week.
 Use HubSpot Marketing for this, or try a free tool like Buffer or Hootsuite.

 Clearbit, Mattermark, andDatanyzeare contact and lead enrichment platforms that’ll help you streamline the research process.
 The right solution will depend on your product and customer; for example, Mattermark is ideal if you sell to startups, while Datanyze is useful for technology companies.
 Do some investigating and figure out which will benefit you.

 It’s human nature to underestimate how long you’ll need to finish a task.
 Unfortunately, this means you often finish the day having completed far less than you’d planned — which hurts your motivation and sense of accomplishment and can throw off your plans.

 The fix?
 Think of the time and then the task.
 Rather than saying, “I have to do X, I’ll give myself an hour,” think, “I have an hour, what can I accomplish?”
 This usually makes your estimates more realistic.

 You should also consider how long it typically takes to do tasks of this nature.
 Maybe last time your manager asked you to train a new hire, it took half a day — so this time around, when you’re training three salespeople, you set aside an entire day.
 This technique might sound obvious, but think of how often you actually use it.

 Best Task Management Apps

-HubSpot Sales makes it easy to blow through your tasks list.
-Use the tasks tool (available for both Free and Pro) to nurture your leads.
+HubSpot Sales Hub makes it easy to blow through your tasks list.
+Use tasks (available for both Free and Pro) to nurture your leads.